orkitec/orkige/orkige_maxexport/README.txt

 3. Set as name Orkige and press OK.

-4. You should see a floating toolbar under Actions search for Orkige and drag it onto the toolbar you just created
+4. You should see a floating toolbar under Actions search for 'Orkige Tools' and drag it onto the toolbar you just created

 5. close Customize User Interface

-6. Place your newly created toolbar where you wan't (you can dock it to the standard max bars
+6. Place your newly created toolbar where you wan't (you can dock it to the standard max bars) (toolbar cand b dragged like a window)

-7. by clicking on the button the exporter should pop up
+7. by clicking on the button in the toolbar the Orkige Exporter should pop up

 8. restart max